pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Memotech-MTX.md

 The binary converter (appmake) will create a file named "adventure.wav" (along with binary file in MtxEmu format, used also in older MESS versions).

 Other options for appmake include a 'turboload' mode (-Cz ––fast) and the MacTX MTB binary format (-Cz ––mtb).
+To automatically exclude the wav format and change the output file extension to ".mtx", it is possible to use the "subtype=mtx" option or to pass the directive directly to appmake (-Cz ––mtx).

 ### ROM mode